An Interview With The Team Behind NatGeo’s ’9/11: One Day In America’

 I guess the biggest question I want to get at, for both of you, is: how did this project both reawaken and hopefully continue the healing process of the trauma of that day?

-Kathy: I have always been very open and vocal about me and the World Trade Center and my experience.
+Kathy Comerford: I have always been very open and vocal about me and the World Trade Center and my experience.
 But this project is very personal to me and very important because it’s been 20 years since 9/11.
 The memory has faded for a lot of people.
 There’s a whole generation that wasn’t even born on 9/11.
 So we really have no context.
 And this documentary — the way that Daniel and the team did it — it also allowed the viewer to step into our shoes on that day.
 Because there’s no background noise, there’s not a lot of fanfare and music.
 And it’s truly us talking to the audience about what happened.

 Being able to tell that story and carry the message of that day and share not only the horror and the terror, but also the goodness and the humanity of that day is really important to me.
 To be able to have that as a legacy for those who started to forget, but also those who had no idea.